Dynamic MDETR: A Dynamic Multimodal Transformer Decoder for Visual Grounding: Experiments

 \subsubsection{Transferring to the CLIP backbone}

 Our proposed dynamic multimodal transformer decoder is a general visual grounding head.
 We further investigate its scalability and generalization power by using the large-scale pre-trained CLIP backbone~\cite{radford2021learning}.
 To the best of our knowledge, we are the first work to adapt the CLIP to the task of visual grounding.
 CLIP is a two-branch architecture composed of a visual encoder and a text encoder, which is pre-trained on the large-scale image-text pair dataset.
 Specifically, we simply use its image encoder and text encoder without using any other neck module and directly place our dynamic multimodal decoder head on top.
-Our Dynamic MDETR (CLIP) uses a visual grounding head of 3-layer encoder and 3-layer decoder just as the ResNet-50 backbone.
-As shown in Table \ref{table:table_5} and Table \ref{table:table_6}, Dynamic MDETR with CLIP as backbone significantly outperforms its ResNet~\cite{he2016deep} counterpart and the previous state-of-the-art methods by a large margin, such as 6.19 percents on RefCOCO testA set and 11.31 percents on RefCOCO+ testA set over TransVG.
-These superior performance demonstrates our Dynamic MDETR framework can benefit greatly from more powerful foundation models, which can provide robust multi-modal representation of bridging the modality gap between images and texts.
+Our Dynamic MDETR (CLIP) uses a visual grounding head of 3-layer encoder and 3-layer decoder just like the ResNet-50 backbone.
+As shown in Table \ref{table:table_8} and Table \ref{table:table_9}, Dynamic MDETR with CLIP as backbone outperforms its ResNet~\cite{he2016deep} counterpart with a large margin such as 11.29 points on RefCOCO+ testA set.
+Dynamic MDETR also gets higher accuracy than TransVG using CLIP as backbone, but with fewer computations on RefCOCO/+/g datasets.
+Moreover, Dynamic MDETR achieves competitive results compared to previous state-of-the-art methods, e.g., highest accuracy on testA set of RefCOCO dataset, and highest accuracy on val set of RefCOCO+ except for TransVG++.
+These superior performances demonstrate that our Dynamic MDETR framework can greatly benefit from more powerful foundation models, which can provide robust multi-modal representation for bridging the modality gap between images and texts.
 This important property can allow our proposed dynamic multimodal transformer decoder to be a general and flexible module for visual grounding, that could be effectively integrated with other foundation models in the future.

+Finally, we compare with some large-scale pre-trained models (MDETR~\cite{kamath2021mdetr}, UniTAB~\cite{yang2022unitab} and OFA~\cite{wang2022ofa}) on the grounding task.
+It is worth noting that these multimodal pre-trained models along the setting of MDETR outperform the specific models designed for visual grounding task by a large margin due to the extra large-scale multi-modal pre-training.
+Therefore, it is hard to directly and fairly compare our dynamic MDETR with these large-scale pre-trained models.
+In general, we observe a performance gap between our method and these large-scale pre-trained models.
+In the future, we could resort to these powerful multimodal pre-trained models to further improve the performance of our dynamic MDETR.